PronElle/meta-heartmonitor/README.md

 sudo chmod u+x setup.sh
 ```

-and run it
+Plug your SD card reader and run the script

 ```bash
 ./setup.sh
 ```

-Connect via ssh to your rpi (or use a serial to USB cable or HDMI cable plus external monitor) and type ```app``` to test the application.
+Eventually, connect via ssh to your rpi (or use a serial to USB cable or HDMI cable plus external monitor) and type ```heartbeat``` to test the application.

 Alternatively, do the setup by hand as described below.